 Stewarded by Carrizo Plain Conservancy, Friends of Carrizo Plain

 The Carrizo Plain National Monument, designated in 2001, is the last intact native grassland in California.
 At almost a quarter of a million acres, the area is bisected by the San Andreas Fault and harbors endangered, threatened, and rare animal species such as the San Joaquin kit fox, the California condor, the San Joaquin antelope squirrel, the longhorn fairy shrimp, and the vernal pool fairy shrimp.
-The 3,000 acre alkali Soda Lake at the bottom of the valley, providing important winter habitat for lesser sandhill cranes, long-billed curlews, and mountain plover.
+The 3,000-acre alkali Soda Lake sits at the bottom of the valley, providing important winter habitat for lesser sandhill cranes, long-billed curlews, and mountain plover.
 Historic mining and ranching properties dot the landscape along with ancient signs of the Chumash, Salinian and Yokut peoples.

 From the blog

 Photo: Bob Wick, BLM Biologists, renewable energy experts, birders and climate change scientists will gather to discuss the future of the Carrizo Plain National Monument on November 8, 2013 at the San Luis Obispo BotanicalGardens Education Center in San Luis Obispo.
 The thirteen endangered species that call the 250,000 acre Plain … read more